 Section 19 of the MSME Act, provides for an application for setting aside a decree, award or order arising out of an arbitration proceeding can be filed.

-The provisions of the Arbitration and Conciliation act, 1996 are applicable to an alternate dispute resolution/arbitration initiated under this Act.
+The Arbitration and Conciliation Act, 1996 applies to any alternate dispute resolution or arbitration initiated under this Act.

-Hence an objection / Application for setting aside the decree, or award order can be filed as per provisions of section 34 of Arbitration and Conciliation Act, 1996 read with section 19 of MSME act.
+Hence, a party can file an objection or application to set aside the decree or award order as per the provisions of Section 34 of the Arbitration and Conciliation Act, 1996, read with Section 19 of the MSME Act..

 Arbitral decree, award or orderExecution

-The degree, award or order can be executed as per the provisions of section 36 of the Arbitration and Conciliation Act, 1996.
+Parties can execute the decree, award, or order as per the provisions of Section 36 of the Arbitration and Conciliation Act, 1996..

-Certain states have formulated their own rule under which the amount decree can be recovered as arrears of land revenue e.g. Madhya Pradesh Micro and Small Enterprises Facilitation Council Rules, 2006 (Rule 5)
+Certain states have formulated their own rules allowing the recovery of the decree amount as arrears of land revenue, such as Rule 5 of the Madhya Pradesh Micro and Small Enterprises Facilitation Council Rules, 2006.

 MSME case filing provisions a significant step